InformDyn365/Power-Automate-Dataverse-Utilities/README.md

 # Power-Automate-Dataverse-Utilities
 Group of Utility Child Flows that can be used to enhance your Power Automate Cloud Flows

-To Install, grab the solution ZIP file from the releases page and import to your environment.
+To Install, grab the solution ZIP file from the <a href=https://github.com/InformDyn365/Power-Automate-Dataverse-Utilities/releases>releases page</a> and import to your environment.
 You will need to update the (2) connection references for Dataverse and Office 365 Outlook

 PAUTIL.PA.Child.GetGuidByName - Pass in a table name, column name, and column value to search the entity for that specific row, then return the GUID for that row.
 E.g.: Search the Teams table for a specific team by Name, then return the GUID for that Team.